 Learning Mentor (LM) Level 3

-There are no formal qualifications required for this apprenticeship but you are expected to be in a work place position that will enable you to support two different individuals/learners to allow you to meet the standard of the Learner Mentor course.
+You will be experienced and/or qualified within your current role and your work place position will enable you to support two different individuals/learners to allow you to meet the standard of the Learner Mentor apprenticeship.

 - Level 1 Safeguarding

 - English, maths and ICT Functional Skills Level 2 (for those that have not achieved a grade C or Level 4 or above)

 The course aims to develop knowledge, skills and behaviours and on completion of the programme you will be able to:

 - understand the role of the Mentor within standard practices of the workplace

 - liaise with colleagues and relevant stakeholders to meet learning needs and follow procedures